Vvaradinov/evmos-erc20/README.md

 │   ├── data
 │   └── keyring-test
 ├── init.sh // Script used to start a local node and create user keys
+├── keys_util.sh // Script used to easily view user Hex addresses and Private Keys
 ├── main.go // Main entry point for the application where all the commands are ├── go.mod
 ├── package.json